AFDudley/rn_service/README.rst

 Introduction
 ------------

-This is the Random Number Oracle, built based on pyethapp_.
+This is the Random Number Oracle, forked from pyethapp_.

-Theorical description can be found here RandomNumberOracle_.
+Detailed (unfinished) description can be found here RandomNumberOracle_.

 More documentation to come soon...